dayjs/dayjs-website/docs/get-set/max.md

 id: max
 title: Maximum
 ---
 Returns the maximum (most distant future) of the given Day.js instances.
+This accepts both multiple arguments and array that contains Day.js instance.

 @>MinMax